AML-Project/tedjs.aml.jsrun/README.md

 ### :: Description:

-jsRun is a plugin for Tedjs Framework. it help you to create a code editor (Playground) in you site directly. you can define a file as an library and access to it from ajax with a file name , like a local file. it has JS,HTML and CSS with other external files that you can add to it. each external file can be edited in editor or just be a external library. editor has two color. dark and light. it support your own code parser to pre parse the codes.create your language front-end playground.
+jsRun is a plugin for Tedjs Framework. it help you to create a code editor (Playground) in your site directly. you can define a file as a library and access to it from ajax with a file name , like a local file. it has JS,HTML and CSS with other external files that you can add to it. each external file can be edited in editor or just be a external library. editor has two color. dark and light. it support your own code parser to pre parse the codes.create your language front-end playground.